On Koopman Resolvents and Frequency Response of Nonlinear Systems: Formulation of frequency response

 \end{definition} \begin{remark} The notion of {``steady state"} employed here requires clarification.
 For example, if the state trajectory $x(t)$ exhibits a stable periodic solution in the sense of Lyapunov (see Section~\ref{sec:spectral}), and the observable $f$ is linear, then the corresponding output $y(t)$ will {approach a steady-state} periodic function.
-The concept of pullback attractors for non-autonomous systems \cite{caraballo2016applied} can be utilized to define the steady state rigorously. \end{remark} \begin{remark} The responses $H_n(\omega; g)$ and $H_{1/n}(\omega; g)$ do not depend on the initial state $x_0$.
-This is mainly because the steady-state periodic function is considered; hence, information about the initial state will be lost.
-This is a situation that differs when considering solutions---for example, the limit cycling system typically retains the memory of the initial state via the nonlinear phase, which depends on the initial state.
-Furthermore, the appearance of $u_0^n$ and $u_0^{1/n}$ in the output representations \eqref{eq:def_H} and \eqref{eq:def_H_subharmonics} will be clarified in Theorems~\ref{thm:FR} and \ref{thm:FR_subharmonics}. \end{remark} \begin{remark} In this discussion, we restrict our attention to the periodic response of the forced nonlinear system.
+The concept of pullback attractors for non-autonomous systems \cite{caraballo2016applied} can be utilized to define the steady state rigorously. \end{remark} \begin{remark} In this discussion, we restrict our attention to the periodic response of the forced nonlinear system.
 Consequently, other possible behaviors---such as quasi-periodic or chaotic oscillations---are excluded from consideration.
-Moreover, the relations $H_n(i\omega; g)$ and $H_{1/n}(i\omega; g)$ may not hold for all $\omega \in (0, \infty)$, due to the occurrence of bifurcation phenomena.
+Moreover, the relations $H_n(i\omega; g, x_0, u_0)$ and $H_{1/n}(i\omega; g, x_0, u_0)$ may not hold for all $\omega \in (0, \infty)$, due to the occurrence of bifurcation phenomena.
 For example, if the saddle-node bifurcation for the target periodic output occurs at a specific finite value of $\omega$, then the associated frequency response is not defined beyond that value. \end{remark}

 Here, we analyze the frequency response in terms of spectral properties of the Koopman generator $\G\sub{forced}$ for the skew-product form \eqref{eq:skew1}.
 First, we address the fundamental and harmonic cases, that is, the angular frequencies of $\omega, 2\omega, 3\omega,\ldots$ The angular frequency $n\omega$ $(n\in\mathbb{N})$ of the periodic output \eqref{eq:def_H} is related to the point spectrum of $\G\sub{forced}$. \begin{lemma} If the mapping $(x,u)\mapsto u^n$ $(n\in\mathbb{N})$ belongs to $\setF$, then $\ii n\omega$ belongs to the point spectrum $\sigma\sub{p}(\G\sub{forced})$ of the Koopman generator $\G\sub{forced}$.
 The associated Koopman eigenfunction $\phi_{\ii n\omega}(x,u)$ is given by